 There are touches throughout the hotel that are reminiscent of its earlier days, such as this phone that was located near the elevators on the 8th floor:

-It had an in-room coffee maker, a small fridge, television, and a writing desk from where I could sit and gaze at the Roberto Clemente Bridge and see fireworks after the Pirates won a game.
+It had a writing desk from where I could sit and gaze at the Roberto Clemente Bridge and see fireworks after the Pirates won a game.

-The bathroom featured a granite vanity and was stocked with Aveda toiletries and plush towels.
+Bathrooms feature a marble vanity and are stocked with Aveda toiletries and plush towels.

 Interesting Facts About Renaissance Pittsburgh